 Persons using the Alpha refuse disposal sites are asked to deposit rubbish over the tip face.
 The dumping of general household rubbish at the industrial dump site is not permitted.
 All general garbage, papers, metals, car bodies, trees and tyres should be dumped in the appropriate site.

-Garbage collection for Alpha Township is on Monday morning of every week
+Garbage collection for the Alpha Township is on Monday morning of every week.

 Persons using the Jericho refuse disposal sites are asked to deposit rubbish over the tip face.
 The dumping of general household rubbish at the industrial dump site of not permitted.
 All general garbage, papers, metals, car bodies, trees and tyres should be dumped in the appropriate site.

-Garbage collection for Jericho Township is on Monday of every week.
+Garbage collection for the Jericho Township is on Monday of every week.

 The following information is provided to the public detailing the current rules and regulations for the Barcaldine Shire Refuse Site.

-If you have any questions about the management or operation of the Refuse Site, please contact the Environmental Health Officer on 07 4651 5608.
+If you have any questions about the management or operation of the Refuse Site, please contact the Barcaldine Regional Council on 07 4651 5600.

 To help Council maintain a quality service, residents are asked to position their bin correctly for the automatic handling operation (e.g. the handle and wheels of the bin are closest to your house, one metre away from obstacles).
 Bin should be out ready for collection at 6.00am of the morning of service day and then returned to your yard prior to 6.00pm on the same day.
 Bins not out by this time may not be collected.